-12.4.3.7 Adjudication.
-The decision of the Appeals Committee is final (except for appeal to the Academic Appeals Committee of Governing Council of the University of Toronto; see 12.1.5), and the Appeals Committee has power to issue the decision.
-The chair of the Appeals Committee will communicate the decision in writing within thirty days to the appellant, the entitled persons, and the TST AD Director.
-The report of the Appeals Committee should contain a statement of the decision, together with a summary of the appeal, an indication of the evidence accepted at the hearing and the grounds for the decision.
-It should also remind the appellant of the right of further appeal as outlined in 12.1.5.
+12.5.5 Decision.
+The decision of the Academic Appeals Committee is final and the Academic Appeals Committee has power to issue the decision.
+The chair of the Academic Appeals Committee will communicate the decision in writing within thirty days to the appellant, the respondent, and the TST AD Director.
+The letter accompanying the decision from the Registrar will remind the appellant of the right of further appeal.
+A ThM student has the right to appeal to the Academic Appeals Committee of the Governing Council of the University of Toronto (see 12.2.7).

-12.4.3.8 Further reporting.
-The TST AD Director will communicate the decision to the ADC.
+12.5.6 Further reporting.
+The TST Registrar will communicate the decision to the ADC.